legendum/plano/README.md

 ## Why call it "plano"?
 "Plano" is Spanish for flat or level.
 Simple really?

+## Why use LevelDB?
+LevelDB is more than just a key/value store.
+It's impressively fast, _and_ it offers range queries to retrieve keys and values within bounds.
+This enables LevelDB to be used to solve problems that would typically require an RDBMS.

 ## How to run the server

     > npm install plano